• Home

 • Glue gun

-Step 1: Draw around plate over the chiffon fabric.
-Cut out the circle though scissors.
+Step 1: Draw around the plate over the chiffon fabric.
+Cut out the circle through scissors.
 Cut the circle into ruffles.

 Step 2: Repeat step 1 to make 9 more.